smiley168/dd-chat-app/README.md

 * This chat app lists the available chat rooms along with all the users belonging to each of the chat rooms.

-* When the app starts, it requires the currently signed in user (aka "Piggy" here) to select which chat room to message in.
-The "Send" button of the Input box is disabled until the user selects a chat room to message in.
+* When the app starts, it requires the currently signed in user (aka "Piggy" here) to select a chat room to message in.
+The selected chat room is highlighted.

-*
+* The "Send" button of the Input box is disabled until the user selects a chat room to message in.

+* The currently signed in user can type and send messages into the selected chat room.

+* When the currently signed in user switches between chat rooms, the previously inputed messages are preserved in the corresponding chat room until he/she reloads the page at which point all the app state gets reinitiatized.

+* Any messages sent from users other than the currently signed in user will have the callout bubble pointing to the left side along with the user name and the avatar.
+Any messages sent from the currently signed in user will have the callout bubble pointing to the right side along with the current user name and the avatar.

+### Handling state tranisitions and errors

+* After the initial app component is mounted, the app will make API requests to `http://localhost:8080/api` to get previously existing chatroom data.
+During this time, the 'Loading Data...
+Please wait...' messaging appears.

+* In case the database server is down, the chat app will display the error message.

 ### Possible future features